-The current minimum wage for non-tipped employees in South Dakota is $7.25/hour.
-Effective January 1, 2015, it will increase to $8.50/hour.
-Thereafter, the minimum wage will be annually adjusted by any increase in cost of living, as measured by the Consumer Price Index published by the U.S. Department of Labor.
+Effective January 1, 2015, the minimum wage for non-tipped employees in South Dakota is $8.50/hour.
+The minimum wage will be annually adjusted by any increase in cost of living, as measured by the Consumer Price Index published by the U.S. Department of Labor.
 In no case may the minimum wage be decreased.

 Tipped employees have a minimum cash wage of $2.13/hour.
 Effective Jan.
 1, 2015, employers must pay a wage of no less than 50 percent of the prevailing state minimum wage.
 The employer must make sure the employees receive no less than the minimum wage and must keep a record of all tips received by employees.

 South Dakota's minimum wage will be adjusted on an annual basis, increasing at the same rate as the cost of living as measured in the Consumer Price Index published by the U.S. Department of Labor.
 The amount of the increase will be rounded to the nearest five cents.
 The minimum wage cannot decrease.

 The new adjusted rate will be announced on this webpage for the following year no later than Oct.
 15 of each year.